davidfstr/dafoster.net/_posts/2018-06-02-performance-testing.md

         * Cache more aggressively, so that requests are diverted from the database tier to the cache tier.
         * Scale reads.
 Create read replicas of the database.
         * Scale writes.
 Shard the database to multiple database masters.
-* Not enough database IOPS
-    * Saturated resource: IOPS is maximum for the database storage type (i.e. Magnetic or SSD).
-    * Potential fixes:
-        * Shrink database contents with compression to reduce persisted data volume.
-        * Increase RAM on database servers so that the database contents fit into memory, making IOPS irrelevent.
-        * Switch database storage type from Magnetic to SSD to increase the maximum IOPS.
-        * Scale reads.
-Create read replicas of the database.
-        * Scale writes.
-Shard the database to multiple database masters.

 <a name="overload-behavior"></a>
 ### Overload behavior

 It is useful to determine what happens when your service is subjected to greater than its maximum load.
 In particular:

-- Does it reject requests loudly?
+- Does it **reject** requests loudly?
-- Does it drop requests silently?
+- Does it **drop** requests silently?
+- Does it **queue** requests?
+Up to a particular soft or hard limit?
-- Does it crash?
+- Does it **crash**?
-- If it crashes, does it automatically restart?
+- If it crashes, does it automatically **restart**?

-You should decide what desired behavior you want your system to exhibit when receiving a temporary over-maximum load (i.e. a spike) or a sustained over-maximum load (i.e. a flood).
+You should decide what desired behavior you want your system to exhibit when receiving a temporary over-maximum load (i.e. a **spike**) or a sustained over-maximum load (i.e. a **flood**).
 Then verify whether the actual behavior matches the desired behavior.

-If your service is generally written with infinitely-flexible buffers, it's likely that receiving sustained over-maximum load will causes requests to queue up until memory is exhausted, and the out-of-memory condition will cause the service to crash.
+If your service is generally written with *infinitely-flexible buffers*, it's likely that receiving sustained over-maximum load will causes requests to queue up until memory is exhausted, and the out-of-memory condition will cause the service to crash.

-On the other hand if your service is generally written with fixed-size buffers, it's likely that receiving any over-maximum load will cause requests to be rejected or dropped.
+On the other hand if your service is generally written with *fixed-size buffers*, it's likely that receiving any over-maximum load will cause requests to be rejected or dropped.

 <a id="end"></a>
 ## End